Youtube Facebook Twitter Instagram

 The people of the Mununjali were visitors to this land many years ago.
 Attending ceremonies on the outskirts of Toowoomba and festivals in the Bunya Mountains with many groups from around Queensland and beyond, Mununjali has a clear connection with this land and its past.

 Image to right: Baiame and Kim Walmsley during fabrication.

-Braham Stevens (born 1969) - an Australian based site-responsive collaborative artist whose captivating sculptures and thought provoking interventions are dramatic in scale and daring in their form.
-The artist’s choice of advanced materials, highly contrasting finishes and bespoke surface treatment is as important as the sculpture’s bold fluid aesthetic.
+Braham Stevens (born 1969) - an Australian based site-responsive collaborative artist whose captivating sculptures and thought-provoking interventions are dramatic in scale and daring in their form.
+The artist’s choice of advanced materials, highly contrasting finishes and bespoke surface treatment are as important as the sculpture’s bold fluid aesthetic.

 The artist’s contemporary large-scale multi-media practice is geared towards the architectural and public domains - predominately transforming heavy-gauge advanced metals/alloys, oversize random stone and hardwood into bold fluid sculptural form.
 A focus of enquiry into contours, fractals, regenerating cyclical patterns and natures diverse forms of fluid expression informs the artist’s evocative biomorphic signature-aesthetic, that defines vivid negative space through multi-layered positive reinforcement.